uiowa/uiowa/docroot/modules/custom/sitenow_migrate/README.md

 ### YML migration definitions

 #### Process plugins
+- `create_media_from_file_field`
+  - Takes a D7 image field and converts to a D8 image field, including copying the source file (if needed) and creating an associated media entity.
 - `extract_summary`:
   - Takes a formatted field w/summary and extracts only the summary, if it exists, or constructs a summary from the body value.
   - `length` option allows for specifying the length of the truncated summary, if it is constructed from the body value.
 Defaults to `400`.